OreOliciouZ/MotD.md/Empyrion.md

 As you maybe already know running a server like this never comes with cheap costs.
 It'll need a lot of time to manage it and money ofc.
 I pay for this server rn and never did offer people to be able to support it.
 But now the time slowly comes that i cant take it alone anymore and want to offer packages for the server to support on the monthly fees i have to pay.

-Either way i will offer now a subscription option with benefits.
+Either way i will offer now donation options with benefits.
 For now there will be only one option to donate money for the server.
 My PayPal account.

 **For 5.00€** you receive permanent the **Donator rank:**

-* Supporter role on Discord
+* Donator role on Discord

 * Ability to use the donators chat and voice chat, which is visible only for donators